Positive pressure personnel suit: In fiction and film

 PPPSs — along with many less elaborate types of hazmat suit — have long been a staple of the science fiction and thriller genres, where they are used to accentuate the drama of biohazard scenarios.
 Common dramatic (and generally unrealistic) situations involve a suit failure leading to rapid death in films such as Outbreak (1995).
 The wearing of a PPPS can underscore the villainy and "otherness" of movie bad guys as in E.T. the Extra-Terrestrial (1982).
 A recent, more sedate, example of PPPSs in a film is the Steven Soderbergh movie Contagion (2011).

 In the Mass Effect series of video games, several types of aliens use variants of PPPSs, most notably the character Tali, who has a compromised immune system.
 In Moebius's comic Edena, the residents of the Nest City wear similar suits at all times to protect themselves from diseases, as do the denizens of Javecek in Carla Speed McNeill's comic Finder.
 In Bethesda's Fallout games, the Hazmat Suit is an armor item which can be equipped on a character to prevent radiation damage.
+In Capcom's Resident Evil, at the very beginning of the "Mansion Incident", those inside Spencer Mansion were told to don PPPS after a viral outbreak within the facility.
+Left 4 Dead 2 features uncommon infected zombies who wear hazmat suits and are immune to fire.